 1. Nature and Science.
 My mother was a science teacher and she had a profound influnce on what I became interested in too.
 The first quilt that I am showing is Totem Poll and I did it for my father as he did a lot of wok with the Native Americans in Alaska when I was growing up.
 This quilt show all four of the earth elements that they believe in.
 Air is represented by the Eagle at the top.
 The Wolf represents the land.
 The tribe celebrates two types of water-salt and fresh- thus the whale for salt water and the frog for fresh water.
 I did showed several other quilts that showed my use of animals as subjects for my work.

-2 Water : The next Icedisplayed work was Ice.
-I seem to go back to this subject repeatedly and perhaps that is because of living here where ice and snow are so much a part of our lives- I don’t know, Spring Thaw Spring Thaw was the next work on the wall.
-This work shows how I was starting to add different materials to my quilts.
-The opalescent color is created with the use of floral plastic.
+2 Water : The next displayed work was Ice.
+I seem to go back to this subject repeatedly and perhaps that is because of living here where ice and snow are so much a part of our lives- I don’t know,

 This work was followed by Ice on Vincent a piece that I did just last year.

-Next came Deep Starsdeep Stars I was a scuba diver and the ocean has always been fascinating to me.
+Next came Deep Stars I was a scuba diver and the ocean has always been fascinating to me.
 When I learned that along one of the hot water wholes in the Mariana Trench supported Fuchsia colored star fish , I just had to do a quilt to note that wonder.

 Deep Jellies is also a study of the ocean and my love of texture.
 I hand dyed the lace and the jelly fish are spray painted for extra color.